SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 returns to its holders.
 Unlike a stablecoin, USDN does not claim to maintain a rigid peg to \$1.
 Instead, it oscillates slightly above or below this reference value, supported by market forces and the protocol's innovative mechanisms.

+The value of USDN comes from assets (a specific ERC20 token) stored in the protocol's vault.
+This can be any token for which a price oracle is available and for which the balance does not change over time without transfer.
+For the first release of the protocol, the token is wstETH.

 == Price

 Due to the algorithmic nature of the USDN token, its price in dollars $P_"usdn"$ can be calculated using the following